-Welcome to the Foundation Degree (FdA) in Childhood studies approved by Plymouth University.
+Welcome to the Foundation Degree (FdA) in Childhood studies approved by the University of Plymouth.
 The college is delighted that you have chosen to study with us.

 This programme has been designed to equip you with the skills and knowledge base required to work in your chosen specialism or other graduate opportunities.
 It is also a platform from which you can undertake additional vocational and academic qualifications.